jordanmessina/promptly/README.md

 # Promptly

-> ⚡ This entire app was vibe-coded - from concept to completion!
+⚡ This entire app was vibe-coded

 > AI-powered text improvement at your fingertips